 The Internet Education Foundation (IEF) is an entrepreneurial non-profit at the heart of Internet policy in Washington.
 For 20 years IEF has been the most trusted voice in Internet policy in Washington.
-Other IEF projects include the Congressional Internet Caucus Academy, the State of the Net Conference Series, the Internet Law & Policy Foundry, and the Decentralized Future Council.
+Other IEF projects include the Congressional Internet Caucus Academy, the State of the Net Conference Series, the Congressional App Challenge, the Internet Law & Policy Foundry, and the Decentralized Future Council.
 IEF also serves as a fiscal sponsor for the Copyright & Creativity for Ethical Digital Citizens project and Trust & Safety Foundation.

 The Congressional Internet Caucus Advisory Committee is the most prominent and industrious educational program on Capitol Hill for Internet policy.
 Its mission is to harness the collective policy expertise of Internet stakeholders — public interest groups, trade associations, non-profits, and Internet companies.
 It’s a neutral platform where thought leaders debate important technology issues that shape legislative and administration policy in an open forum.